Continue reading for more details-

 However, feel free to raise your fees a bit higher in case of a smaller area starting at $0.09 to $0.18 per sq. feet and onward.

 But hold on, before you go ahead and start charging clients at these rates, you must be aware of the prices offered by other cleaning technicians operating in your area.

 While you’re strolling around a site you intend to clean, try finding out the pain points often experienced by a facility manager.

-As a cleaning service, you must be able to address each of those problems if you wish to be summoned by the same client the following month.
+As a cleaning service, you must be able to address each of those problems if you wish to be hired by the same client in the future.